costarc/MSXPi/README.md

 * Step 2: Copy all MSXPi commands form the /software/target to your MSX-DOS SD card (or disk).
 Use pwifi command from MSX-DOS to setup the wifi network and key, and MSXPi is fully ready to use.

+Jumpers:
+A14 - MSX detects MSXPi BIOS and continue to BASIC (MSX-DOS if other IDE interface is connected).
+A15 - MSX detects MSXPI BIOS.
+If user press P, boots from MSXPi-DOS.
+Otherwise proceeds with MSX boot.

+In either jumper setup, the MSXPi BIOS is available to use from BASIC.
+Type "CALL MSXPIVER" for a list of commands.

 Relese Notes
 ============